…Fuck I hate this line.

 4. Social modeling.
 This is achieved by witnessing others accomplish a similar task.
 Providing clients with good role models is essential.

 Nobody knows what works, not even trainers

-I was at Perform Better in Long Beach this past August and made a point to walk around when lectures were on.
+I was at conference and made a point to walk around when lectures were on.
 In one room there was a lecturer speaking on research pertaining to human performance.
 The room was sparse.
 Down the hall was a group exercise class with loud pumping music, instructors yelling, and more variations of fitness toys than you would see in most gyms.
 The room was packed.

 Trainers fall prey to the same marketing hype as their clients.
 They get taken in by the next best thing and run home with their arms full of toys eager to show it to their clients.